kuvasney/emojis-component/README.md

-# emoji-sample

-> sample project for emojis component
+# VueJs Emoji component example

+> This is a very simple example for how to use the emoji component on VueJs

+Emoji list imported from https://github.com/github/gemoji/blob/master/db/emoji.json

+You can see the application working at http://rafael.abc.br/emoji-vue/

 ## Build Setup